dswann101164/azure-noob-blog/posts/2025-10-14-azure-migration-roi-wrong.md

 *Want to see how Azure actually changes operations?
 Check out [Why Most Azure Migrations Fail](/blog/why-most-azure-migrations-fail/) for the organizational challenges, or [Azure CMDB Wrong Cloud Fixes It](/blog/azure-cmdb-wrong-cloud-fixes-it/) for how cloud migration eliminates entire categories of manual work.*

+*Watch out for [The $50K Licensing Mistake Noobs Make](/blog/azure-hybrid-benefit-licensing-mistake/) that can turn your cost savings into audit penalties.*

 *Working on a merger consolidation?
 You NEED to understand [IP Address Management for Cloud Migrations](/blog/azure-ipam-tool/) and why manual tracking fails at scale.*